Reality-Dev/RealityKit-Fade/README.md

     - Materials on entities loaded from usdz files are PhysicallyBasedMaterials.
 - Call `.fadeIn()` or `.fadeOut()` on the entity, optionally passing in a fade duration.

+## Important

+Due to a bug in RealityKit with iOS 16, all textures must be cached when animating materials, otherwise they will be lost.
+This package will cache all textures before performing the first fade, and store them in one or both of these two kinds of components for all future fades:
+- CustomTexturesComponent
+- PBRTexturesComponent
+`CustomMaterial` uses `CustomMaterial.CustomMaterialTexture` for its textures, and `UnlitMaterial` and `PhysicallyBasedMaterial` use `MaterialParameters.Texture` (there are type aliases as well).
+Thus we must handle them separately.
+I tried removing these components at the end of the fade, but then at the start of the next fade the textures were gone again.
+If you wish to modify the textures between fades, try modifying the textures cached inside of the component.

 ## More